Skip to content

 • Mode: Switch between Normal and Smart mode.
 Smart mode balances latency and video quality for a better experience, especially in weak networks.

-• Quality: Adjust the video quality to low/medium/high/ultra-high according to your network and resolution requirements.
+• Quality: Adjust the video quality to low/medium/high/ultra-high/Lossless according to your network environment and resolution requirements.

-• Transfer: Switch the video transmission method between WebRTC H.264 and Direct H.264.
-Note that the Direct H.264 has no sound.
+• Transfer: Switch the video transmission method between WebRTC, WebRTC (FEC), and Direct.
+Note that the Direct transfer has no sound.

 • Orientation: Adjust the console's rotation angle to 0°/90°/180°/270°.